Canon G1 X Mark II vs Fujifilm X30

-Both the G1X Mark II and the X30 are recent models that are part of the current product line-up.
-The G1X Mark II replaced the earlier Canon G1 X, while the X30 followed on from the Fujifilm X20.
+The X30 is a recent model that features in the current product line-up of Fujifilm.
+In contrast, the G1X Mark II has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the G1X Mark II was succeeded by the Canon G1 X Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.

 So how do things add up?
 Is the Canon G1 X Mark II better than the Fujifilm X30 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.